arjit-32/Computer-Science-Primer/src/content/articles/built-a-compiler.md

 ---
-title: Building my own Programming Language
+title: Building a Programming Language
 subtitle: How is a compiler working under the hood, learn by building your own programming language
 meta_title: Building a Programming Language | CS Primer
 description: Dive into how compilers work by building your own programming language from scratch.
 A hands-on guide for software engineers exploring language design and systems programming in 2025.